CumulusNetworks/docs/content/cumulus-netq-24/Cumulus-NetQ-CLI-User-Guide/Monitor-Container-Environment.md

     server11:3.0.0.68        default          Healthy              Healthy          server11                                 Add      Fri Feb  8 01:50:50 2019
     server12:3.0.0.69        default          Healthy              Healthy          server12                                 Add      Fri Feb  8 01:50:50 2019

-### View Kubernetes Pod Information
+## View Kubernetes Pod Information

 You can show configuration and status of the pods in a cluster, including the names, labels, addresses, associated cluster and containers, and whether the pod is running.
-This example shows pods for FRR, Nginx, Calico, various Kubernetes components sorted by master node.
+This example shows pods for FRR, Nginx, Calico, and various Kubernetes components sorted by master node.

     cumulus@server11:~$ netq show kubernetes pod
     Matching kube_pod records: